lsst/pipelines_lsst_io/releases/v12_0_qserv_dax.rst

 ^^^^^^^^^^^^^^^^^^

 Overly verbose build output from scons was greatly reduced.
-Scons files were reworked to treat shared libraries consistently instead of the previous ad-hoc approach, and some latent incorrect shared lib linkages were corrected.
-Scons files were also adjusted to avoid uneccessary copying of the source tree into the build tree.
+Scons files were reworked to treat shared libraries consistently, and some latent incorrect shared lib linkages were corrected.
+Scons files were also adjusted to avoid unnecessary copying of the source tree into the build tree.
 :jirab:`DM-3447,DM-2421,DM-4145,DM-3686,DM-3707`

 .. _release-v12-0-qserv-compilers: